-A massive papier-mâché skeleton, puppeteered by professionals, loomed large this year during Mexico City’s Día de los Muertos parade, which ran along the capital’s main Reforma Avenue.
-Onlookers cheered as the macabre figure, dressed in a ruffled costume with a wide-brimmed flowered hat atop her intricately decorated skull, veered toward one side of the crowd and then the other.
-Children delighted at “La Catrina’s” beckoning bony fingers, shouting at the puppet masters to guide the skeletal figure closer for a peek up close.
+A massive papier-mâché skeleton, puppeteered by professionals, looms large during Mexico City’s annual Día de los Muertos celebration, which sees a parade run along the capital’s main Reforma Avenue.
+Onlookers cheer as the macabre figure, dressed in a ruffled costume with a wide-brimmed hat atop her intricately decorated skull, veers toward one side of the crowd and then the other.
+Children delight at “La Catrina’s” beckoning bony fingers, shouting at the puppet masters to guide the skeletal figure closer for a peek up close.

 La Catrina, the day’s most recognizable image, is a depiction of a high-society woman who has met her maker.
-She represents something between the fear induced by her skeletal form and festivity in the comical way she is typically portrayed, making her a perfect symbol of the Mexican holiday.
+She represents something between the fear induced by her skeletal form and the revelry exhibited by the comical way she is typically portrayed, making her a perfect symbol of the Mexican holiday.
 Today, she appears in paintings, window displays, and costumes all around Mexico during Day of the Dead festivities, but the playful figure is only about 100 years old.

-Like the humorous La Catrina images and costumes, the design elements of Día de los Muertos—sugar skulls, cut paper banners, and orange marigolds that adorn home altars and storefronts—remind Mexicans of the transient nature of life.
+Like the humorous La Catrina images and costumes, the design elements associated with Día de los Muertos—sugar skulls, papel picados (intricately cut, colorful paper banners), and orange marigolds that adorn home altars and storefronts—remind Mexicans of the transient nature of life.
 “Outside of Mexico, people may think we are making light of the dead,” says visual artist and indigenous cultural activist Chak Ceel Rah.
 “But it’s not about celebrating, it’s about dealing with our fear of death.”

-By continuing to forge a connection between the present and the afterlife, with design and ritual both somber and celebratory, Mexico’s traditional observance of Día de los Muertos affirms the country’s cultural outlook on existence: accepting the impermanence of life while ensuring the proper care of one’s spirit after death.
+By continuing to forge a connection between the present and the afterlife with design and ritual both somber and celebratory, Mexico’s traditional observance of Día de los Muertos affirms the country’s cultural outlook on existence: accepting the impermanence of life while ensuring the proper care of one’s spirit after death.